Azure-Samples/azure-search-python-samples/AzureML-Custom-Skill/README.md

 There are two datasets provided.
 If you wish to train the model yourself, the `hotel_reviews_1000.csv` file is required.
 Prefer to skip the training step?
 Download the `hotel_reviews_100.csv`.

+In this sample, skillset output is sent to a [knowledge store](https://docs.microsoft.com/azure/search/knowledge-store-concept-intro) in Azure Storage.
+Because knowledge store is not yet supported in the [**azure-search-documents**](https://docs.microsoft.com/python/api/overview/azure/search-documents-readme) python library, the [Search REST APIs](https://docs.microsoft.com/rest/api/searchservice/) are used instead.

 ## Contents

 | File/folder | Description |